Ethics for Case Managers

 - In some states, performing blood alcohol tests or other tests without consent

-False imprisonment is confining people against their will by physical or verbal means.
+False imprisonment is a tort offense that involves restraining or confining a competent person against their will.
 Some examples of false imprisonment are:

-- Restraining a client for non–medically approved reasons
+- Restraining (physically, pharmacologically, etc.) a client for non–medically approved reasons

-- Detaining an unwilling client in the hospital if the client insists on leaving
+- Detaining an unwilling client in the hospital, even after the client insists on leaving

 - Detaining a person who is medically ready for discharge for an unreasonable period of time